nmusatti/pokedex/Production.md

 ### Security

 In addition to HTTPS and TLS stricter security requirements may need to be addressed, in the form of authentication and authorization.
-Based on how critical the service is considered and on wider policies password based authentication may be adopted, backed by traditional providers such as FreeIPA or Active Directory.
+Based on how critical the service is considered and on cross-service policies, password based authentication may be adopted, backed by traditional providers such as FreeIPA or Active Directory.
 A more modern approch might entail the adoption of protocols such as OpenID Connect.
 Authorization might be rely on custom solutions or protocol such as OAuth 2.
 It might prove necessary to identify end user for auditing purposes, or service accounts may be considered sufficient.